 “A lot of us really expected to keep going, and I certainly did.
 The truth is, I felt like we had a lot of stories to tell, and although I understand [the cancellation], I’m very saddened by that.
 It’s just how business works.
 But also, these characters mean a lot to people.
 It’s weird to think there’s a chance I won’t be playing Matt Murdock ever again.
 That’s a bizarre feeling, because that character has been such a huge part of my life for the last four and a half years.”

 The show’s fans, of course, are hoping that the show can live on elsewhere.
-While the cancellations have been coming thick and fast at Netflix, Disney has announced its own streaming service (called Disney Plus), which is expected to launch next year and feature new Marvel shows: they’ve announced that series are in development about Loki, Scarlet Witch, and the duo of Bucky and Falcon.
+While the cancellations have been coming thick and fast at Netflix, Disney has announced its own streaming service (called Disney Plus), which is expected to launch this year and feature new Marvel shows: they’ve announced that series are in development about Loki, the couple Scarlet Witch and Vision, and the duo of Bucky and Falcon.

 Here’s hoping that they Disney can find space for Daredevil and his chums on their new streaming service, too.
 We’ll just have to wait and see to find out.
 Right now, it’s unclear whether Marvel is allowed to simply uproot these Defenders shows and relaunch them elsewhere, or if Netflix holds the legal rights.